AdithyaViswanathan1/TutorUTD/README.md

 Install NodeJS https://nodejs.org/en/download
 and verify installation with "node --v" and "npm --v"
+Alternative: "node -v" and "npm -v"

-Run "npm install -g @angular/cli" to install angular command line interface
+Note: Due to differing permissions, the following commands could require "sudo" as a prefix.
+Example: "sudo npm i" Run "npm install -g @angular/cli" to install angular command line interface

 may need "ng update typescript@4.9.3" if you get an error about cannot read property createAsExpression